Advanced cancer care in Kansas City, MO

 GI Center of Excellence

 At the GI Center of Excellence, we have specialists dedicated to diagnosing and treating cancer affecting the liver, pancreas and GI tract.
 Our team of hematologists, oncologists, radiologists and surgeons work together to develop the best treatment for you.

 Features of our GI Center of Excellence include:

 - Comprehensive treatment, including surgery and radiation oncology

 - Expertise in all liver and pancreatic diseases, including cancers

 To help you understand more about your risk for developing cancer, we also offer genetic testing.
 During testing, a genetic counselor will work with you and review information, such as your medical records and family history.
 From there, they will provide you with detailed information about your risk for developing cancer and the steps you can take to be proactive about your health.

 Please call (816) 276-9005 for more information or to schedule an appointment.

 As part of HCA Midwest Health, Research Medical Center offers a cancer support program, including cancer wellness education classes that are free and designed for both the patient and caregiver.
 The classes provide simple, evidence-based strategies to reduce cancer-related side effects and to help you live your best life.
 Classes are held in a supportive small group format to allow for individual questions and socialization with others who are affected by cancer.

-Getting to our facility
+Getting to our cancer center